zyxwars/pubconfigs/README.md

-Configs needed on machines without auth
+Store only configs needed on machines without auth